okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 Erika is an application developer at Acme, a technology partner with Okta.
 Acme is looking to leverage the OIN as a way for their customers to adopt and incorporate Acme’s application to the customer’s existing Okta tenant.
 This allows Acme’s customers to add Acme’s app to their existing identity infrastructure with minimal integration resources.

+Erika performs the following tasks:

-1. Erika builds the Acme-Okta integration, doing the heavy lifting so that their customers don’t have to.
+* Builds the Acme-Okta integration, doing the heavy lifting so that their customers don’t have to.
-2. Erika documents the required configuration steps for the customer admin.
+* Documents the required configuration steps for the customer admin.
-3. Erika submits the integration and corresponding documentation for the Okta OIN team to verify and review.
+* Submits the integration and corresponding documentation for the Okta OIN team to verify and review.

-4. After approval, Acme’s app is published on the OIN.
+After approval, Acme’s app is published on the OIN.
 With a pre-built Acme-Okta integration, Acme avoids additional support staff required for each individual customer integration.

 ### Example of an identity admin journey with Okta

 Ali is an IT admin at Initech.
 Initech is looking to add Acme's application into their existing Okta identity infrastructure.

+Ali performs the following tasks:

-1. Ali finds the Acme app in the OIN catalog.
+* Finds the Acme app in the OIN catalog.
 Since Acme is in the OIN, Ali knows that he can trust Acme to be securely incorporated into their existing Okta-managed SSO with minimal integration effort required.

-2. Ali adds the Acme app integration from the Okta Admin Console.
-Ali follows the instructions provided by Acme to configure the app integration.
+* Adds the Acme app integration from the Okta Admin Console.
+* Follows the instructions provided by Acme to configure the app integration.

-3. Ali configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app.
+* Configures the Okta authentication policy and the group of Initech employees who will have access to the Acme app.

-4. Ali tests signing in to the Acme app with existing Okta credentials to verify the authentication flow.
+* Tests signing in to the Acme app with existing Okta credentials to verify the authentication flow.

 Initech's group of employees with privileged access can sign in to the Acme app with their existing Okta credentials and no additional Acme app registration is required.